tnichols217/notes/APBiology/7/Notes/Case Study/1 - Peppered Moth.md

 3. Yes, it should have some evidence that light moths are being selected for after seeing the data.

 # Part 5
-1. Birds with shorter wings probably can move faster, and
+1. Birds with shorter wings probably can move faster, and avoid cars coming at them, leading them to have a selective advantage, which can be seen in the population at large
+2. Watch birds with cameras to see if there are many car avoidances from short winged birds.